Kee-Keerthi002/Video-Recommendation-Algorithm/README.md

 ## 📊 Dataset

-The dataset can be fetched using the following APIs, which provide information on user interactions and video metadata:
+The dataset is fetched using the following APIs, which provide information on user interactions and video metadata:

 - **Base URL**: `https://api.socialverseapp.com`